 Regular and brisk walks are wonderful activities for those who are recovering from a stroke.
 Not only do walks improve the body’s physical fitness, but they also improve the mobility and quality of life of stroke survivors.

 When taking a walk, follow a designated route for 15 minutes.
 For nature lovers, have a walk in a park near you for added greenery and fresh air while working out.
-The Putrajaya Tropical Botanical Gardens and Perdana Botanical Garden are great parks to start with.
+Your local “taman” are great places to start with.
 As you progress, take a step further.
 Increase the duration of your walk by five minutes a week, until you can walk continuously for 30 minutes straight.

 2. Mindful Breathing Through Yoga